All that glitters is not gold: Origins

 The expression, in various forms, originated in or before the 12th century and may date back to Æsop.

 The Latin is Non omne quod nitet aurum est. The French monk Alain de Lille wrote "Do not hold everything gold that shines like gold" in 1175.

 Chaucer gave two early versions in English: "But al thyng which that shyneth as the gold / Nis nat gold, as that I have herd it told" in "The Canon's Yeoman's Tale", and "Hyt is not al golde that glareth" in "The House of Fame".
+John Heywood, writing a compilation of proverbial wisdom in 1546, included a line, "All is not golde that glisters by tolde tales".

 The popular form of the expression is a derivative of a line in William Shakespeare's play The Merchant of Venice, which employs the word "glisters," a 16th-century synonym for "glitters."
 The line comes from a secondary plot of the play, in the scroll inside the golden casket the puzzle of Portia's boxes (Act II – Scene VII – Prince of Morocco):

 Glitters or glisters

-The original version of the saying used the word glisters, but glitters long ago became the predominant form.
-Poet John Dryden used glitter in his 1687 poem The Hind and the Panther.
-The words glister and glitter have the same meaning.
+The original version of the saying used the word glisters, though it is often taken as the similar and synonymous glitters.
+The poet John Dryden used glitter in his 1687 poem The Hind and the Panther.

-Arthur Golding in his 1577 English translation of John Calvin's sermons on Ephesians uses the phrase "But al is not gold that glistereth" in sermon 15.
+Arthur Golding, in his 1577 English translation of John Calvin's sermons on the Epistle to the Ephesians, used the phrase "But al is not gold that glistereth" in sermon 15.

-In 1747, Thomas Gray paraphrased the saying in his Ode on the Death of a Favourite Cat, Drowned in a Tub of Goldfishes which finishes with the lines:
+In 1747, Thomas Gray paraphrased the saying in his Ode on the Death of a Favourite Cat, Drowned in a Tub of Goldfishes, which finishes with the lines:

 In popular culture

+Early uses

 In H.M.S Pinafore, an 1878 comic opera by Gilbert and Sullivan, the phrase appears as "all that glitters is not gold."

-In 1901, sheet music publishers M. Witmark & Sons released "All That Glitters Is Not Gold", featuring words by George A. Norton and music by James W. Casey.
-The song is perhaps best remembered today for its inclusion in Bowery Bugs (1949), a Bugs Bunny cartoon based on the story of Steve Brodie.
+In 1901, the sheet music publishers M. Witmark & Sons released "All That Glitters Is Not Gold," featuring words by George A. Norton and music by James W. Casey.
+Despite the title, the first reference in the lyrics is "all is not gold that glitters."
+The song is perhaps best remembered today for its inclusion in Bowery Bugs (1949), a Bugs Bunny cartoon based on the story of the Brooklyn Bridge jump claimant Steve Brodie.

+In 1946, a different song, also by the name "All That Glitters Is Not Gold," was released by Decca Records.
+That song was written by Alice Cornett, Eddie Asherman, and Lee Kuhn, and recorded by Jimmy Dorsey and his orchestra.
+The song was subsequently covered by several other artists.